Prepping for School Art Show

 On this note, if you do see a class every week, chances are you are accumulating a great deal of art work.
 Start weeding out which pieces go home.
 Any free-choice or half-done pieces that you know won’t be worked on again–send home.
 Any large 3-D pieces that are not intended for the art show–send home.
 You get the idea.

 I keep my class portfolios in standard filing cabinets.
-When I didn’t have cabinets, I used large cubbies (the best!).
+When I didn’t have cabinets, I used wooden shelf-style cubbies (the best!).
 When I didn’t have cabinets or cubbies, I used cardboard boxes and placed the boxes under tables along the perimeter of the room.